 Dede (2004) defined distance learning as “a term used to describe educational experiences that are distributed across a range of geographic settings across time and across various interactive media.”

 Like distance learning, distributed learning is often used in schools and universities.
 However, the key difference is that students are able to decide what they learn and when they learn, as well as when, thanks to the integrated use of technology.
 Content in this style of learning is matched to the time and situation of the learner, bringing added convenience and motivation to the process.

 It doesn’t eliminate the option to have face-to-face contact, but it does make the teaching and learning experience less dependent on a physical location and specific time.
 Instead, learning happens as and when needed, in the short periods of time available to students.
 Many students view this flexibility to be a huge advantage, enabling them to enjoy other aspects of their life to the fullest, whilst still receiving a high quality of education.

 Another major advantage is the ability to study at any pace.
 Whether it’s because of other life commitments or the speed at which a topic is grasped, it doesn’t matter – distributed learning offers maximum flexibility while giving access to a large body of learning.

 So whilst there are subtle differences between distance learning and distributed learning, both are variations of learning cultures that rely on the adaptability of technology to share, store, retrieve and extend knowledge.

-No matter whether your organisation prefers distance learning or distributed learning, VEO is set up to facilitate both – providing accessible and collaborative learning across widespread and global communities.
+No matter the learning style your organisation prefers, VEO is set up to facilitate both – providing accessible and collaborative learning across widespread and global communities.
 We’re already working with schools and universities across the world to allow them to experience the benefits of these practices for themselves.